- 1 Top Upflush Toilets

 Our recommendations for the best upflush toilets continue with this particular product, also manufactured by Saniflo – which is acknowledged as a leader in the industry.

 This is a kit, comprising of a tank and macerating pump that efficiently break down the contents of the toilet.
 In fact, this is presented as a heavy-duty option.
-Concurrently, the high-speed macerator functions at 3600 rpm, for an optimal performance.
+Concurrently, the high-speed macerator functions at 3600 rpm, for optimal performance.

 Also, it consumes 1.6 gallons per flush.
 Even though this isn’t necessarily a lot, there are other units that consume less.